Creosote Deglazing And Why It’s Sometimes Necessary

 Weststar Chimney Sweeps Has The Tools And The Knowledge To Deglaze Your Chimney

 A standard chimney sweep service will not remove the baked-on glaze that’s developed on your chimney walls.
-To remove second and third stage creosote, we recommend and perform a detailed mechanical cleaning.
+To remove second and third stage creosote, we recommend and perform a detailed mechanical cleaning with the used of a specially-formulated product – Poultice Creosote Removal (PCR).

-To mechanically clean your system, Weststar Chimney Sweeps’ technicians use a mechanical high-speed, half-inch drill and a 24-inch wizard whip.
-These tools will allow us to break down and safely remove the glazed creosote without damaging the chimney.
+To start, we’ll apply the PCR and let it work its magic.
+Then, we’ll mechanically clean your system using a mechanical high-speed, half-inch drill and a 24-inch wizard whip.
+These tools will allow us to break down and safely remove the creosote without damaging the chimney.

 How Did This Glazed Creosote Develop In My Chimney In The First Place?